OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - It now renders an SVG image (from `slide.svg_url`) as the background
   - It overlays interactive, transparent `div`s for text shapes based on coordinates stored in `SlideShape` objects
   - Click handlers on these overlays trigger a text editing dialog
+  - Enhanced to provide detailed shape data to event handlers for audit logging purposes

 - **User Profile & Settings Pages:**
   - Implemented complete user profile page with form validation and Supabase Auth integration